jax-ml/jax/docs/new_docs/301/refs.md

 ## Differentiating with respect to `Ref` arguments

-The plumbing refs above are just passengers: they carry data out of the computation, but no gradients flow through them.
+The plumbing refs above just carry data out of the computation, but no gradients flow through them.
 We can also differentiate _with respect to_ a ref argument.
 Since the gradient for a `Ref`-typed input is itself `Ref`-typed, `jax.grad` doesn't apply here.
 Instead we use